lizzclark/lc-news-frontend/README.md

 - Clone this repo and then run the command `npm install` from the root directory.
 This will install all the necessary dependencies.
 - Run the command `npm start` to start a server.
 This should automatically open LC News in your browser, but you can also navigate to the URL given in the console.
-- Make changes and save - the app should reload to reflect them.
-And you're off!

 ## Deployed version and links